Japan expands COVID-19 curbs as surges strain hospitals - Up News Info

 Article content

-TOKYO — Japan decided on Thursday to expand its COVID-19 emergency restrictions to cover more than 70% of the population, as a surge in cases strains the medical system in the Olympics host city Tokyo and elsewhere.
+TOKYO — Japan decided on Thursday to expand its COVID-19 emergency curbs to cover more than 70% of the population, as a surge in cases strained hospitals in the Olympics host city Tokyo and other parts of the country.

-Coronavirus infections are rising faster than ever as new cases hit record highs in Tokyo, overshadowing the July 23-Aug.
-8 Olympics and fueling doubts over Prime Minister Yoshihide Suga’s handling of the pandemic.
+Japan had avoided the explosive outbreaks seen elsewhere.
+But infections are rising fast as new cases hit record highs in Tokyo, overshadowing the July 23-Aug.
+8 Olympics and fueling doubts over Prime Minister Yoshihide Suga’s pandemic response.

-Suga announced the new steps as new daily cases in Tokyo were set to top 5,000 for the first time and advisors to the capital said the figure could double in two weeks at the current rate, NHK public TV reported
+Suga announced the new steps – which are mostly voluntary, unlike strict lockdowns overseas – as new daily cases in Tokyo hit a record 5,042.
+Medical advisors to the capital said the figure could double in two weeks, NHK public TV reported.

 Advertisement